Enzo Neri: Career

 In 2017, while in New York, Neri transformed traditional Khinkali into a chocolate dessert with ricotta cheese filling, called Chocolate Khinkali making him more popular for his tribute to Georgian cuisine.
 In November 2017, Neri co-founded the Mediterranean restaurant La Boheme in Tbilisi, which gained a high rate with Gault Millau restaurant guide.
 In 2020, Neri started to work as the brand chef for Maqro Group developing a new restaurant concept at the Mercure Hotel Tbilisi Old Town, ASADO Steakhouse.
-In 2021, he co-founded Vera Italiana, an Italian restaurant in the Vera district of Tbilisi, offering Italian finger foods, antipasti, pizza, salads, pasta, and desserts.
+In 2021, he co-founded Vera Italiana with Niccolo Ricciardi, an Italian restaurant in the Vera district of Tbilisi, offering Italian finger foods, antipasti, pizza, salads, pasta, and desserts.
 In the same year, Neri published his book, Asado Steakhouse Cookbook.
 The book presents recipes based on the idea of an Argentine steakhouse and some dishes from Neri's culinary career.

 In 2024, Neri developed Olives restaurant as a brand chef for Maqro Group at the newly opened Swissôtel Tbilisi.
 In the summer of the same year, McDonald's Georgia collaborated with Neri to develop a burger sandwich called Pomorello, a mash-up of tomato and fried mozzarella with a pizzaiola sauce to be combined clearly with the classic veal or chicken burger.

 Neri has worked as a chef consultant for several restaurants, including Sheer in Caribbean, Cicchetteria in Cyprus, Via della Pace in New York City, Pomodorissimo, Andropov’s Ears and Filini for the Radisson Hotels group Tbilisi, and as the brand chef for DineHall and RumRoof at the Ibis Styles Tbilisi Center by Maqro Group.